garfix/nligems/doc/internals.md

 - updating internal state

 It must be noted that although "Understand the User" and "Process the Intent" are separated in this text, they are not always separate phrases in a system.
 Some older systems executed the user's intent __while__ analyzing the sentence.
 (DEACON)

+#### Functions

+The way an intent is handled depends on the function of the NLI of course.
+Historical systems have had the following functions:

+- Keeping a conversation (chat)
+- Answer questions (Q & A systems)
+- Execute commands
+- Learning new knowledge
+- Check for correctness (does a statement correspond with the available data?)
+- Provide natural inferences from the sentence
+- Create a paraphrase of the sentence

 #### Determine feasibility